Error code: E1001

 Ran out of memory in memory space vmem while allocating on stack for %my-custom-call = <output-shape> custom-call(<params>), custom_call_target="tpu_custom_call" ...

-• Non-Kernel Vmem Issues: If the Vmem OOM occurs due to a non-custom-kernel op, it is likely an internal compiler bug.
-Please file a bug on XLA with an HLO dump.
+• Non-kernel Vmem issues: If the Vmem OOM occurs due to a non-custom-kernel op, it is likely an internal compiler bug.
+Please file a bug report on XLA with an HLO dump.

 If the error originates from a custom kernel, use the following techniques to reduce the kernel's memory requirement: